 The persons specified in the enclosed form of proxy or voting instruction form are directors and/or senior officers of Urbana.
-Each holder of Common Shares has the right to appoint a person or company (who need not be a shareholder of Urbana) other than the person(s) designated by Management in the enclosed form of proxy or voting instruction form, as applicable, to attend and act on the shareholder's behalf at the Meeting or at any adjournment or postponement thereof.
-Such right may be exercised by striking out the name(s) of the specified person(s) and inserting the name of the shareholder's nominee in the space provided, or by completing another appropriate form of proxy or voting instruction form.
+Each holder of Common Shares has the right to appoint a person or company (who need not be a shareholder of Urbana) other than the person(s) designated by Management in the enclosed form of proxy or voting instruction form, as applicable, to attend and act on the shareholder's behalf at the Meeting or at any adjournments or postponements thereof.
+Such right may be exercised by striking out the name(s) of the person(s) designated by Management and inserting the name of the shareholder's nominee in the space provided, or by completing another appropriate form of proxy or voting instruction form.

 In the case of registered holders of Common Shares, the completed, dated and signed form of proxy should be sent in the business reply envelope provided or otherwise to Proxy Department, TSX Trust Company, P.O.
-Box 721, Agincourt, Ontario M1S 0A1, by fax at 416-368-2502 (North American Toll Free 1-866-781-3111), or by email at proxyvote@tmx.com.
-To be effective, a proxy must be received by TSX Trust Company no later than June 13, 2022 at 5:00 p.m.
+Box 721, Agincourt, Ontario M1S 0A1, by fax at 416-595-9593 or scan and email to proxyvote@tmx.com.
+To be effective, a proxy must be received by TSX Trust Company no later than June 9, 2025 at 5:00 p.m.
 (Toronto time), or in the case of any adjournment or postponement of the Meeting, not less than 48 hours, Saturdays and Sundays excepted, prior to the time of reconvening the adjourned or postponed Meeting.

-You are a non-registered (beneficial) shareholder if your shares are registered in the name of a nominee or intermediary such as a securities broker, trustee or financial institution.
+You are a non-registered (beneficial) shareholder if your Common Shares are registered in the name of a nominee or intermediary such as a securities broker, trustee or financial institution.
 Your nominee or intermediary is required to ask for your voting instructions before the Meeting.
 Please contact your nominee or intermediary if you did not receive a request for voting instructions.
 You may vote your Common Shares by following the instructions on your voting instruction form.
-We ask that you return your voting instructions at least one business day in advance of the proxy deposit date noted on your voting instruction form.
+We ask that you return your voting instructions at least one (1) business day in advance of the proxy deposit date noted on your voting instruction form.
 If you have questions regarding voting your Common Shares, please contact your nominee or intermediary.
 Urbana is sending proxy related materials directly to non-objecting beneficial shareholders and will pay the costs for intermediaries to deliver proxy-related materials to objecting beneficial shareholders.

-In light of the ongoing public health concerns related to the COVID-19 pandemic and in order to support public health efforts in managing COVID-19, Urbana intends to comply with any social distancing rules in effect at the time of the Meeting.
 A video of the Meeting will be posted to the Corporation's website as soon as practicable after the Meeting.
-Shareholders are urged to vote on the matters before the Meeting by proxy.
+Holders of Common Shares are urged to vote on the matters before the Meeting by proxy.
 Shareholders may submit questions to the Corporation in advance of the Meeting by email at AGM@urbanacorp.com.
 Questions so submitted will, subject to verification by Urbana of shareholder identity and confirmation of the question's relevance to the business of the Meeting, be addressed at the Meeting or via direct contact with the shareholder depending on content.
-The Corporation may take additional precautionary measures in relation to the Meeting in response to further developments in the COVID-19 pandemic.